BioAge Labs, Inc. (BIOA) Investors Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., Jan.
-21, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against BioAge Labs, Inc. ("BioAge" or the "Company") (NASDAQ: BIOA).
+LOS ANGELES, Jan.
+22, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to BioAge Labs, Inc. ("BioAge" or the "Company") (NASDAQ: BIOA) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN BIOAGE LABS, INC., CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE MARCH 10, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN BIOAGE LABS, INC., CLICK HERE BEFORE MARCH 10, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?